 - Take a Historical Walking Tour: I always opt for a guided tour or small-group trips that take you through Madrid’s stunning architecture and rich cultural sites.

-Traveling solo in Madrid, I quickly realized just how well-designed, safe, and reliable the city’s public transportation system is.
+Traveling around Madrid on my own, I can confirm how well-designed, safe, and reliable the city’s public transportation system is.

 To stay ahead and plan my routes, I downloaded the Madrid transport app, EMT & Metro Madrid.